qikalin/qikalin.github.io/_pages/about.md

 # 🔥 News
 <span class='anchor' id='-news'></span>
+- *2024.11*:&nbsp;🚀🚀CFPs: Our survey paper on Multimodel Healthcare is accepted by Information Fusion (2023 IF 14.7).
 - *2024.11*:&nbsp;🚀🚀CFPs: Our Special Issue of [GenAI for Information Fusion](https://www-sciencedirect-com.libproxy1.nus.edu.sg/special-issue/316104/genai-for-information-fusion) in Information Fusion (2023 IF 14.7).
 - *2024.02*:&nbsp;🚀🚀CFPs: Our Special Issue of [Multimodal Representation and Reasoning for Social Computing](https://www.ieeesmc.org/wp-content/uploads/2024/02/Multimodal-Representation-and-Reasoning-for-Social-Computing-CFP.pdf) in IEEE TCSS (2023 IF 4.5).